IgnacioTejeraPicossi/learning-with-ai/frontend/README.md

 - To sort the Feature Roadmap, click the column headers for Upvotes, Status, or Submitted; click again to toggle sort direction
 - Statuses are color-coded for easy tracking of feature progress

+## Feature Roadmap: AI Code Scaffold Options

+When generating a scaffold for a feature, you can now choose from 6 options:

+1. **API Route**: Generates a FastAPI route (Python) with Pydantic models as needed.
+Use this to scaffold new API endpoints for your backend.
+2. **DB Model**: Generates a MongoDB (Motor) collection/model and any related Pydantic schemas.
+Use this to scaffold new database models for your backend.
+3. **Background Job**: Generates an async background task (e.g., using FastAPI's BackgroundTasks or Celery).
+Use this for features that require scheduled or background processing.
+4. **Unit Test**: Generates a Python unit test for the feature.
+Use this to scaffold tests for your backend logic or API routes.
+5. **Cypress Test**: Generates a Cypress end-to-end test for the feature.
+Use this to scaffold automated UI tests for your frontend.
+6. **Docs**: Generates markdown documentation for the feature.
+Use this to create self-documenting code and feature guides.

+A short preview/description of each option is shown in the Feature Roadmap panel to help you choose the right scaffold type.

 ---

 For more details, see the main project README or contact the development team.